What are the signs of infertility in males?

 Can male infertility be treated?

-Treatments for male infertility include: Surgery.
-For example, a varicocele can often be surgically corrected or an obstructed vas deferens repaired.
-Prior vasectomies can be reversed.
+Surgery: Surgery is recommended in cases where a physical obstruction is preventing the sperm from being released.
+For example, a varicocele (enlargement of veins in the scrotum) can often be surgically corrected or an obstructed vas deferens can be repaired.
+In some cases, prior vasectomies can be reversed.

 Can a man go from infertile to fertile?